doskiran/vSphereJavaAPIScripts/README.md

 # vSphereJavaAPIScripts
-These Samples are developed useing VI / YAVI java APIs.
+These Samples are developed using VI / YAVI java APIs.